-- Fraud, particularly fraud involving senior management or collusion.
+- A56.
+In the case of certain assertions or subject matters, the potential effects of the inherent limitations on the auditor's ability to detect material misstatements are particularly significant.
+Such assertions or subject matters include: - Fraud, particularly fraud involving senior management or collusion.
 See HKSA 240 for further discussion. - The existence and completeness of related party relationships and transactions.
-See HKSA 55024 for further discussion. - The occurrence of non-compliance with laws and regulations.
-See HKSA 250 (Revised)25 for further discussion. - Future events or conditions that may cause an entity to cease to continue as a going concern.
-See HKSA 570 (Revised)26 for further discussion.
+See HKSA 550 for further discussion. - The occurrence of non-compliance with laws and regulations.
+See HKSA 250 (Revised) for further discussion. - Future events or conditions that may cause an entity to cease to continue as a going concern.
+See HKSA 570 (Revised) for further discussion.